prabhjotSL/express_api_starter/README.md

 3. q: To enable promises.
 Read more here: https://www.npmjs.com/package/q

 4. mongoose-q: To enable promises with mongoose using q.
 Read more here: https://www.npmjs.com/package/mongoose-q

+5. Setup Database: (Check if dump folder is present in repo, then use command a.)
+   a. mongorestore --db godlabs dump/
+   b.
+Dump Database: (stores it in dump folder).
+      mongodump --db godlabs dump/godlabs